Meepasaurus/local-weather/README.md

 Local Weather
 =============

--uses Google Maps JS Browser API (will need to provide own key if running outside of CodePen) and Forecast.io
+-uses Google Maps JS Browser API (will need to provide own key if running outside of CodePen) and Forecast.io (exposed for educational purposes, has 1k daily quota)

 -please note that navigator.geolocation requires https:// when using Chrome or you won't get a prompt to share your location